mila-iqia/ptera/README.md

 f(list(range(1, 350, 7)), 136)
 ```

 To get the output listed in the right column of the table below, the code in the left column should be inserted before the call to `f`, where the big comment is.
-Most of the methods on `Probe` define the pipeline through which the probed values will be routed (the interface is inspired from functional reactive programming), so it is important to define them before the instrumented functions are called.
+Most of the methods on `global_probe` define the pipeline through which the probed values will be routed (the interface is inspired from functional reactive programming), so it is important to define them before the instrumented functions are called.

 <table>
 <tr>